robertpbellamy/react-quote-calculator/README.md

 React, React Redux and Redux Toolkit has been used to make the calculator more interactive and more enjoyable for users to use.

+The frontend talks to microservices written in Go to faciliate each step of the quote process.